Slotegrator’s guide to online casino interface design

 When it’s time for the new player to choose their password, requirements like length and number of special characters should be clearly visible, and new players should also be given an indication of the strength of their password.

 Modern players have high expectations when it comes to speed and convenience.
 They’re used to using their social media profiles to create new accounts whenever they sign up for a new service.
-That’s why many online casinos let new players register with their social media accounts.

 Finally, security is of the utmost importance in the world of online gambling.
 Players should be notified that their data will be kept absolutely confidential.